 We first used this decomposition to consider the canonical configuration of a statistically stationary homogeneous isotropic turbulent flow (in the presence of an external forcing), at a moderately high Reynolds number, $Re_\lambda = 210$.
-In agreement with several earlier studies, we demonstrated that in Fourier space, the energy transfer is mostly local, i.e. $\mathcal{T}_{PQ}$ decreases very fast with $|P-Q|$.
-Remarkably, our numerical results are consistent with the prediction of~\cite{Tennekes:1972}, who proposed a phenomenological model to describe the transfer of energy as resulting from competing effects of the strain at small and large scales acting on vortices, and derived scaling laws for $\mathcal{T}_{PQ}$ (Eq.~\ref{eq:scal_TL_transfer}).
+In agreement with earlier studies, we verified that in Fourier space, the energy transfer is mostly local, i.e. $T_{K,Q}$ decreases precipitously with $|K-Q|$.
+Our numerical results are consistent with earlier numerical works~\citep{Alexakis:2005,Mininni:2005}, which found that $T_{K,Q} \sim |K-Q|^{-4/3}$, in agreement with earlier predictions of~\cite{Kraichnan:1966,Tennekes:1972,Eyink:2009}.

 While the structure of the energy transfer for HIT in Fourier space, as defined by the integrated second-order correlator $T_{K,Q}$, has a remarkably simple structure, we could not find any clear structure of the energy transfer function, $\mathcal{T}_{K,Q}$ in real space.
 Visually, this function neither correlates with the regions of most intense vorticity or strain in the flow, nor with the vorticity or strain filtered in bands $I_K$ or $I_Q$, as defined by Eq.~\ref{eq:I_P}.
 This lack of correlation was validated by by calculating the Pearson correlation coefficient between these sets of variables.
 We also observed that the vorticity and strain, themselves, are weakly correlated in real space.
 We notice that the prediction of~\cite{Tennekes:1972} about the locality of the energy transfer was based on a physical picture grounded on an analysis of the effect of strain at the largest scale.
 The lack of correlation between $\mathcal{T}_{K,Q}(\mathbf{x})$ and the strain $S_Q$ thus appears unexpected in this respect.